JuhyungSon/SimLab/README.md

   **[Chemical Plant]**

-- HandleCheck, HandleChecker1,Handelcheckr2: If the user interacts with the valve, It tracks the user attempts to open the valve.
+- HandleCheck, HandleChecker1, Handelcheckr2: If the user interacts with the valve, It tracks the user's attempts to open the valve.

 - TimeChecker: Tracks the completion of user tasks.